Skip to content

 Bacterial Vaginosis (BV)

-Bacterial vaginosis (or BV for short) is not a sexually transmitted infection, but it is the most common cause of abnormal vaginal discharge in those of a childbearing age.
+Bacterial vaginosis (or BV for short) is not a sexually transmitted infection, but it is the most common cause of abnormal vaginal discharge in people with a vagina of childbearing age.

 BV can be triggered by using scented bubble bath, shower gel or soaps, using vaginal deodorant or putting antiseptic liquids in the bath.
 Semen in the vagina after unprotected sex and hormone changes during the menstrual cycle might also play a part.
 Smokers are also more likely to get BV.